Taxonomy, Botany of Trumpet Vines

 Plant taxonomy classifies trumpet vine plants as Campsis radicans.
 Another common name is "trumpet creeper" (also spelled as one word).

 You can also buy cultivars with yellow flowers.
 Flowers are succeeded by 6-inch pods.
 Campsis radicans may climb a tree if given the opportunity and can reach a length of up to 40 feet.
-The foliage is pinnately compound (that is, the leaves are divided into multiple leaflets, and the overall appearance is feather-like).
+The foliage is pinnately compound (that is, the leaves are divided into multiple leaflets, and the overall look is feather-like).

-USDA Planting Zones, Growing Requirements
+USDA Planting Zones, Growing Needs

 Creeper vs. Climber